While every business has elements that are unique to it. Every successful business shares common characteristics with other successful businesses.

 Sometimes the inability to execute effectively resides in the ninth element of success: A business plan and model that clearly identifies how you will generate revenue and profit.
 This means you have a plan of action and are not just doing random things hoping they work.
 It takes your business concept and gets into the details.
 It matches up the market problem with your capabilities and defines the solution you are selling to that specific market niche.
 It takes all the ideas, assumptions, and pieces of your business and pulls them together.

 The business model that clearly identifies how to make a profit also requires that you quantify your assumptions.
-This means that you take all the financial information you have and generate financial statement forecasts, sources and uses of funds, timing of cash flows.
-These financial forecasts, budgets and performance metrics and milestones are the tenth success factor.
+This means that you take all the financial information you have and generate financial statement forecasts, sources and uses of funds, the timing of cash flows.
+These financial forecasts, budgets, and performance metrics and milestones are the tenth success factor.
 The financial statements planned versus the actual results enable you to manage the resources of your business.
 They enable you to know what went according to plan and what didn’t.
-They enable corrective action and objective evaluation of what is and isn’t working in your business.
+They enable corrective action and an objective evaluation of what is and isn’t working in your business.

-10 Critical Elements Your C.O.R.E.℠ Business needs
+10 Critical Elements Your C.O.R.E.℠ Business Needs to be Successful

 So once again here are the ten things your business needs to lay the foundation of success: